18Markus1984/18Markus1984/README.md

 ## I'm a Student, Developer, and 3D Printer!!

-- 🔭 I started to learn a littlebit Python
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Create a small working AI
 - ⚡ Fun fact: I love to 3d print, build robots and develop things